-To Save Your Setup

-Use the procedure that follows to save a setup to one of ten internal locations, the oscilloscope hard disk, a floppy disk, or third-party storage device.
+To Save Your Setup Use the procedure that follows to save a setup to one of ten internal locations, the instrument hard disk, a floppy disk, or third-party storage device.

-Overview To save your setup Control elements and resources Prerequisites The oscilloscope must be powered up.
-Setup the oscilloscope controls as you want them saved as part of a recallable setup.
+Overview To save your setup Control elements and resources Prerequisites The instrument must be powered up.
+Setup the instrument controls as you want them saved as part of a recallable setup.
 For help in making your setup, check the references at right and other sections in this chapter specific to the setup you wish to make.
-See Powering On the Oscilloscope on page 1-8.
-See page 3-27 for acquisition setup.
-See page 3-53 for trigger setup.
-Display the setups control window 3.
-From the tool bar, touch Setups and select the Save Setups tab of the Setups control window.
-There are less than the second of the second Save the setup Touch the number of the setup in which you want to save your setup.
+See Powering On the Instrument on page 1-9.
+See page 3-34 for acquisition setup.
+See page 3-71 for trigger setup.
+Display the setups control window From the toolbar, touch Setups and select the Save Setups tab of the Setups control window.
+Setups Save the setup Touch the number of the setup in which you want to save your setup.
 Data in the existing setup will be overwritten.
-There all Mark Trees designed to the second

 Overview To save your setup (Cont.)
-Control elements and resources Name your setup Name your setup file by either: Accepting the default name (User) that appears in the name field.
-Double clicking in the name field and using the keyboard window to enter a new name, replacing the default file name.
-Note.
+Control elements and resources Name your 5.
+Name your setup file by either: setup Accepting the default name (User) that appears in the name field.
+Double-clicking in the name field and using the keyboard window to enter a new name, replacing the default file name.
+Note .
 You can use the mouse or touch screen with the virtual keyboard to type entries in the name field.
 Clicking the existing name and using an attached keyboard to enter a new name.
 To save to a file 6.
 To display the Save Instrument Setup As dialog, from the Setup control window, touch Save.
-The Save Instrument Setup dialog allows for the entry of a file name, file type, and location.
-See below.
-Name a destination 7.
-Use the Save in: drop-down list and buttons (see right) to navigate to the directory in which to save your setup.
-INTER DESTRUCTION
+The Save Instrument Setup dialog allows for the entry a file name, file type, and location. of new and Anna International Name a destination 7.
+Use the Save in: drop-down list and buttons (see right) to navigate to the directory in which to save your setup

-Overview То save your setup (Cont.)
-Control elements and resources Name your setup 8.
+Overview To save your setup (Cont.)
+Control elements and resources Overview Name your setup Name your setup (Cont.)
 Name your setup file by doing one of the following steps: Accepting the default file name that appears in the File name: field.
 Clicking in the File name field and typing a new name, replacing the default file name.
 Clicking an existing name in the file list (if any are listed).
 Data in the existing file will be overwritten.
 Note.
-If your oscilloscope lacks a keyboard, touch or click the keyboard icon to display a virtual keyboard.
+If your instrument lacks a keyboard, touch or click the keyboard icon to display a virtual keyboard.
 You can use the mouse or touch screen with the virtual keyboard to type entries in the name fields and comments fields.
 Select the Auto-increment file name check box to save a series of files without typing in a new name each time.
-For more information, see Using Auto-Increment File name on page 3-206.
+For more information, see Using Auto-Increment File name on page 3-247.
 If not selected, select .set in the Save as type field as the type of file to save.
 (Setup files are always type .set.)
 Note.
 Only change the type if you want to temporarily see any other types of files in the current directory.
 Otherwise, leave it set at .set.
-Access to virtual keyboard Save your setup 10.
+Control elements and resources Save your setup 10.
 Touch the Save button to save the setup file.
 To cancel without saving, touch the Cancel button.
-Total Control For further assistance 11.
-For more help on saving setups, touch the Help button in the tool bar to access contextual help on screen.
-See page 3-245 to learn about using online help.
+For further assistance 11.
+For more help on saving setups, touch the Help button in the toolbar to access contextual help on screen.
+See page 3-283 to learn about using online help.